sghall/react-vertex/README.md

 - Basic lighting system (only point lights so far)
 - Orbit camera and controls
 - Hooks for geometries and materials
-- Data Gui like dev controls and scene helpers
+- Dat Gui like dev controls and scene helpers

 ### Roadmap
+- Particle Systems / GPGPU
 - Use quaternions for rotations
 - Optimize matrix calculations
 - More lighting options